obtusedev/obtusedev.github.io/content/posts/1-humbled.md

 Went through a course for Go and saw a section on Go comments.
 Here I thought it was easy and that I knew everything there was about comments in Go. `//` and `/**/` inline blocks and block comments.

 I stand corrected and now I understand the depth of comments in Go.
-That the comments must end in a period, immediately precede a declaration and start with the name of the item you are documenting.
+That the documentation comments must end in a period, immediately precede a declaration and start with the name of the item you are documenting.

 `godoc` to generate the documentations